kwolk/GeometricBG/README.md

 #### LOCALISATION ####

 Much like SVG's implementation into Xcode, Localisation is a little bit of an oddity.
-To get it working best I found the Enumeration method from Mendy Barouk on Medium a valuable shortcut to avoide mistakes:
+To get it working best I found the Enumeration method from Mendy Barouk on Medium a valuable shortcut to avoid mistakes:

 ```swift
 enum OnboardingLocalisation: String {